All beekeeper certificates of registration expire on June 29 each year.

 Registration deletions

-Used beekeeper equipment (hive boxes) can harbour diseases and pests for many years even when honey bees are not present.
-This is why registering used equipment is required and important for honey bee health.
-For more information, see Honey bee pests and diseases.
+Registration is required and important - used beekeeper equipment (hive boxes/frames) can harbour diseases and pests for many years even when honey bees are not present.

 If you no longer own beekeeper equipment or honey bee colonies, we will need the following information to remove your information from our database:

-- The name of who you sold or gave the colonies or used equipment to, or what was done with the hive boxes
+• The name of who you sold or gave the colonies or used equipment to, or what was done with the used hive boxes and frames.

 Once we receive this information, your information will be removed from our system.
 If you still own used equipment, you are required to register annually.